Ever wonder if the money you have in the bank is safe? Check out this article to learn about how the CDIC insures your money.

-Any account associated with the settlement will receive a credit rating of R7, which is the third lowest position it can fall to.
-Your debt settlement will remain visable on your credit report for several years.
-During that time, it may be difficult to obtain any new credit, as potential creditors may consider you a high-risk borrower with the possibility of defaulting in your future.
+Any account associated with the settlement will receive a credit rating of R7, which is the third-lowest position it can fall to.
+Your debt settlement will remain visible on your credit report for several years.
+During that time, it may be difficult to obtain any new credit in Victoria, as potential creditors may consider you a high-risk borrower with the possibility of defaulting in your future.

 That said, don’t let this drawback alone influence your financial decision.
 Typically, it’s better to hit the ground running and recover as quickly as possible, rather than letting the situation drag out until you’re forced to declare bankruptcy.

 Check out this infographic to learn more about what affects your credit score.

 Do All Debt Types Qualify For a Debt Settlement in Victoria?

 Another unfortunate setback to a debt settlement is that certain debts won’t qualify.
 Generally, such a procedure is restricted to unsecured debt, meaning any kind that is not collateralized by an asset, such as your car or house.

 Secured debt, on the other hand, means that the creditor involved still holds temporary ownership over the collateral that you would’ve offered up during the approval process, which you may have done to secure say, a loan with a low-interest rate.
 It can therefore not be included in the settlement procedure.